pwittchen/ydocker/README.md

 When you get the following message: `port is already allocated`:
 - Restart Docker daemon by typing: `sudo service docker restart` and run container again (works on Ubuntu Linux)

-When you have problems with Docker on Mac OS X:
-- [Install Docker Toolbox](https://getcarina.com/docs/tutorials/docker-install-mac/) and open Docker Quickstart Terminal with **default** system terminal or install [Docker for Mac ](https://docs.docker.com/docker-for-mac/) (second option is recommended)
-- On Mac OS X in Docker Quickstart Terminal docker commands **should not have sudo keywords** in the beginning.
-That's why `ydocker.sh` shell script contains a lot of "if" statements for Linux and OS X, which is subject of improvement in the future.
-- Check if size of the disk of VM is big enough
-- Optionally, you can create VM with Ubuntu via VirtualBox and build container there.
-Remember about proper disk size.

 Server endpoints
 ----------------
 - Hybris Administration Console (HAC): `https://localhost:9002/`